COVID-19 pandemic in Palau: 2020

-April 2021
+2021

 On 1 April 2021 Palau and Taiwan established a "travel bubble", allowing people to travel between the two countries, with restrictions.

-May - June 2021
+The following month Palauan Minister of Health Emais Roberts said that the Taiwan bubble had become a "mute[sic] issue now" due to travel restrictions introduced between the countries as a result of Taiwan's rising COVID-19 cases.

 Palau registered its first case of COVID-19 on 31 May 2021.
 President Surangel Whipps Jr. said that the patient was at low risk of infecting others and that the close contacts of the patient had returned negative test results.
 President Surangel Whipps Jr. also highlighted that the majority of the population had been vaccinated against SARS-CoV-2.
 On 11 June 2021, a second case was reported.

-August 2021

-As of 24 August 2021, there have not been any new cases.
+No new cases were recorded by 24 August.